rsodre/ofxFakam/README.markdown

 ==================

 ofxFakam is an Open Frameworks addon that streams screen data to a fake camera driver.
-It relys on a QuickTime component that actually stream the screens to any program enabled to read from a camera source.
+It relies on a QuickTime component that actually stream the screens to any program enabled to read from a camera source.

 Works with OpenFrameworks, a cross platform open source toolkit for creative coding in C++.
 [http://www.openframeworks.cc/](http://www.openframeworks.cc/)

 Also woks with Cinder (sources pending) [http://www.cinderlib.org/](http://www.cinderlib.org/)

+The component is a stripped-down version of macam, and the component-src folder is basically a copy of the macam repository at the time I adapted it, and has not been updated until then.

 Fakam works only on Mac OSX.